charliepark/HTML_Entitites_TextMate_Bundle/README.md

 ## How to get the bundle

-Just click here &mdash; (https://github.com/downloads/charliepark/HTML_Entitites_TextMate_Bundle/HTML%20Entity%20Shortcuts.tmbundle)[download the HTML Entities TextMate Bundle] &mdash; and the bundle should begin downloading immediately.
+Just click here &mdash; [download the HTML Entities TextMate Bundle](https://github.com/downloads/charliepark/HTML_Entitites_TextMate_Bundle/HTML%20Entity%20Shortcuts.tmbundle) &mdash; and the bundle should begin downloading immediately.
 Once it's on your desktop (or wherever), just double-click on the .tmbundle file, and the snippets should be automatically added to your TextMate bundles list.